staadecker/personal-email-warning/README.md

-# private-email-warning
+# Private email warning

-Chrome extension to warn me when I'm using my private email to a work email (on Gmail)
+Chrome extension that warns me when I'm using my personal email to send a work email (on Gmail).

+The main script is in `extension/src/extension.js`.
+App uses the (gmail.js)[https://github.com/KartikTalwar/gmail.js/] library.